Toni-SM/semu.xr.openxr/README.md

   - position: ```pxr.Gf.Vec3d```

-    Cartesian position (in centimeters) used to transform the prim
+    Cartesian position (in stage unit) used to transform the prim

   - rotation: ```pxr.Gf.Quatd```